Santosh Sahukhala: Disciplinary action

 Coach Graham Roberts dropped him from the national team for the qualifiers against Timor Leste on disciplinary grounds.
 He was not present for practice despite calls, and had previously "violated the team norms" during the AFC Challenge Cup.

 Reconciliation in national team

-Santosh was picked for the next round of qualifications against Jordan and he provided an assist for the home leg equalizer.
+Santosh was picked for the next round of qualifications against Jordan and provided an assist for the home leg equalizer.

 Style of play

-He is the main striker for the Nepal's National Team.
+He is the main striker for Nepal's national team.